tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 ## What am I going to change?

-In short, I want to make sure I take breaks.
-More specifically, I want to make sure I continue to take breaks even when (**especially** when) I am struggling with difficult work or looming deadlines.

 I believe taking breaks provides an outlet to periodically reduce mental strain, preventing me from becoming overstimulated and overwhelmed by my work.
+Therefore, I want to make sure I take breaks even when (**especially** when) I am struggling with difficult work or looming deadlines.

 ### What's not in a Break?